joergkrause/nyaf/docs/md/ts.md

 1. You need to compile with the target "es2015" (minimum).
 ES 5 is explicitly not supported anymore.
 2. The template language is a variety of JSX, so the setting *"jsx"* and *"reactNamespace"* are required.

-> **@nyaf** does not use React, has no relation to React and has almost nothing in common.
+> **ny@f** does not use React, has no relation to React and has almost nothing in common.
 The setting just tricks the compiler to transpile the templates.

 ~~~json
 {